mainhudo/Object-Oriented-Programming/README.md

 #accessor: quiery the object for some infor without changing it  e.g getTotal getCount

 #
-#Defines the Time Clas with this module
+#Defines the Time Class with this module
   class Time :

     def getValue(self):